-Disaster Management is a relatively new concept globally with it only being at the fore of international discussions following the destruction caused by The Boxing Day Tsunami (2004) and Hurricane Katrina (2005).
+Disaster Management and Emergency Planning is a relatively new concept globally with it only being at the fore of international discussions following the destruction caused by the Tsunami in South-east Asia in 2004 and Hurricane Katrina in the USA in 2005.
 It was following these events that the international community realised that more needed to be done, in order to enable coordinated and effective relief and response phases for future disasters.

-These are all areas that our Disaster Management Programme wishes to address, currently our project areas include: Community Disaster Risk Reduction, Emergency Planning/Preparedness, Hazard Mapping and Landslide/Earthquake/Flooding Mitigation.
-We would love to expand the programme further so new project areas are currently being developed.
-Fundamentally though, the aim of the programme is to ensure the communities we work with, are aware and appropriately educated on the potential risks (natural and human) that may impact their lives; in order that they can be pre-prepared and respond appropriately.
+These are all areas that our Disaster Management Program wishes to address, currently our project areas include: Community Disaster Risk Reduction, Emergency Planning/Preparedness, Hazard Mapping and Landslide/Earthquake/Flooding Mitigation.
+We would love to expand the program further so new project areas are currently being developed.
+Fundamentally though, the aim of the program is to ensure the communities we work with, are aware and appropriately educated on the potential risks (natural and human) that may impact their lives; in order that they can be pre-prepared and respond appropriately.

 It is vital to raise the perception of such hazards and also to encourage and promote appropriate grassroots mitigation strategies; accessing all ages via targeted workshops and community activities.
-No matter how small, the difference that can be made through EduCARE’s future Disaster Management Projects is so important as a matter of saving lives and maintaining environmentally sustainable rural livelihoods and conserving natural resources and biodiversity.
+No matter how small, the difference that can be made through EduCARE India’s future Disaster Management and Emergency Planning projects is so important as a matter of saving lives and maintaining environmentally sustainable rural livelihoods and conserving natural resources and biodiversity.